 Service delivery The ATM strives to provide quality service to every visitor.
 The risk will arise if the appropriate quality of service is not delivered.
-Information technology (IT) Risks relating specifically to IT.
-Possible considerations could include the following when identifying applicable risks: Security problems/concerns; Availability of technology/internet; Applicability of IT infrastructure; Integration of systems/software; Effectiveness of technology; and Obsolescence of technology.
+Information technology Risks relating specifically to IT.
+Possible considerations (IT) could include the following when identifying applicable risks: Security problems/concerns; Availability of technology/internet; Applicability of IT infrastructure; Integration of systems/software; Effectiveness of technology; and Obsolescence of technology.
 Third-party performance Risks related to the ATM's dependence on the performance of a third party.
 Risk in this regard could be that there is the likelihood that a service provider might not perform according to the service level agreement entered into with the ATM.
 Non-performance could include: Outright failure to perform; Not rendering the required service in time; Not rendering the correct service; and/or Inadequate or poor performance quality.
-Health and safety Risks from occupational health and safety issues, e.g. injury on duty, outbreak of disease at the ATM etc. Disaster recovery and Risks related to the ATM's preparedness or absence business continuity thereof regarding disasters that could impact the normal functioning of the ATM, e.g. impact of natural disasters, acts of terrorism etc. This would lead to the disruption of processes and service delivery and could include the possible disruption of operations from the onset of a crisis, up until the resumption of critical activities.
-Factors to consider include: Disaster management procedures; and Contingency planning.
-Compliance and Risks related to the compliance requirements that the regulatory aspects ATM has to meet.
-Aspects to consider in this regard are: Failure to monitor or enforce compliance; - Monitoring and enforcement of mechanisms; Monitoring and enforcement of mechanisms;Consequences of non-compliance; and Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-Fraud and corruption Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Fraud and corruption Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Financial statement integrity; Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Financial statement integrity; Revenue collection; and Financial Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Financial statement integrity; Revenue collection; and Increasing operational expenditure.
-Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Financial statement integrity; Revenue collection; and Increasing operational expenditure.
-Risks relating to the ATM's overall cultural and control Financial Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and penalties.
-These risks relate to illegal or improper acts by employees resulting in a loss of the ATM's assets or resources.
-Risks encompassing the entire scope of general financial management.
-Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful and irregular expenditure; Budget allocations; Financial statement integrity; Revenue collection; and Increasing operational expenditure.
+Health and safety Risks from occupational health and safety issues, e.g. injury on duty, outbreak of disease at the ATM etcetera.
+Disaster recovery and Risks related to the ATM's preparedness or absence business continuity thereof regarding disasters that could impact the normal functioning of the ATM, e.g. impact of natural disasters, acts of terrorism etcetera.
+This would lead to the disruption of processes and service delivery and could include the possible disruption of operations from the onset of a crisis, up until the resumption of critical activities.
+Factors to consider include: Disaster management procedures; and Contingency planning Compliance and Contingency planning.
+Bisks related to the compliance requirements that the Compliance and Risks related to the compliance requirements that the ATM has to meet.
+Aspects to consider in this regard are: regulatory aspects Failure to monitor or enforce compliance; Monitoring and enforcement of machanisms: Monitoring and enforcement of mechanisms; Consequences of non-compliance; and Fines and nonelties.
+Fraud and carruption Fines and penalties.
+These risks relate to illegal or impreparate by employees.
+Fraud and corruption These risks relate to illegal or improper acts by employees Financial resulting in a loss of the ATM's assets or resources.
+FIIIdIICIdi Risks encompassing the entire scope of general financial management.
+Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; • Wasteful and irregular expenditure; Dudget allocations: Budget allocations; Financial statement integrity: Financial statement integrity; Revenue collection; and Revenue collection; and Increasing enerational expanditure Cultural Increasing operational expenditure.
+Disks relating to the ATM's executional control.
+Cultural Risks relating to the ATM's overall cultural and control environment.
+The various factors related to organisational culture include:Effective communication channels; ■ FITECTIVE COMMUNICATION CHANNELS:

+Cultural integration;

+Entrenchment of ethics and values;

+Adaptability to ATM objectives; and

+Management style.

+Reputation Factors that could result in the tarnishing of the ATM's

+reputation, public perception and image.

+Risk type Risk category Description

-Reputation Cultural integration; Entrenchment of ethics and values; Adaptability to ATM objectives; and Management style.
-Factors that could result in the tarnishing of the ATM's reputation, public perception and image.
-Description Economic environment Risks related to the ATM's economic environment.
-Factors to consider include: Inflation; and Interest rates.
+External Economic environment Risks related to the ATM's economic environment.
+Factors to consider include:

+Inflation; and

+Interest rates.

 Political environment Risks emanating from political factors and decisions that have an impact on the ATM's mandate and operations.

+Possible factors to consider include:

+Political unrest;

-Possible factors to consider include: Political unrest; Local, provincial and national elections; and Changes in office bearers.
+Local, provincial and national elections; and

+Changes in office bearers.

 Social environment Risks related to the ATM's social environment.
-Possible factors to consider include: Unemployment; and Migration of workers.
-Natural environment Risks related to the ATM's natural environment and its impact on normal operations.
-Consider factors such as: Depletion of natural resources; Environmental degradation; Spillage; and Pollution.
-Technological environment Legislative environment Risks emanating from the effects of advancements and changes to technology.
-Risks related to the ATM's legislative environment, e.g. changes in legislation or conflicting legislation.
-Risk category Economic environment Political environment Social environment Natural environment Technological environment
+Possible

+factors to consider include:

+Unemployment; and

+Migration of workers.

+Natural environment Risks related to the ATM's natural environment and its

+impact on normal operations.
+Consider factors such as:

+Depletion of natural resources;

+Environmental degradation;

+Spillage; and

+Pollution.

+Technological Risks emanating from the effects of advancements and

+environment changes to technology.

+Legislative environment Risks related to the ATM's legislative environment, e.g.

+changes in legislation or conflicting legislation.